I Love Walking In France

 Dinner is also served at Aux Armes d’Estaing and although I have not eaten there, the photos on the website look very tempting.

-There are several other cafés located in the village serving local specialities or if you prefer, pizza or crêpes – and, of course, ice-cream and light snacks at Chez Lilou.
+There are several other cafés located in the village serving local specialities or pizza, light snacks and ice-cream throughout the day.

 Groceries and other essentials are available from the boulangerie and épicerie, both are located on Rue François d’Estaing.